 Housing costs in Valley Stream are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some villages, Valley Stream isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Valley Stream are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Valley Stream is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Valley Stream is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Valley Stream who work in office and administrative support (16.88%), sales jobs (10.33%), and healthcare (8.98%).

 Also of interest is that Valley Stream has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Valley Stream is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Valley Stream is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Valley Stream is that it can take a long time to commute to work.
 In Valley Stream, the average commute to work is 37.31 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

-The overall education level of Valley Stream citizens is substantially higher than the typical US community, as 33.98% of adults in Valley Stream have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Valley Stream citizens is substantially higher than the typical US community, as 33.98% of adults in Valley Stream have at least a bachelor's degree.

 The per capita income in Valley Stream in 2010 was $33,303, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $133,212 for a family of four.
 However, Valley Stream contains both very wealthy and poor people as well.